 To view all our recommendations for small business financing, visit our best picks page.

-Businesses that partner with PayPal can access term loans from $5,000 to $500,000 and working capital loans from $1,000 to $125,000, depending on your qualifications and monthly revenue numbers.
+Businesses that partner with PayPal can receive term loans ranging from $5,000 to $500,000 and working capital loans from $1,000 to $125,000, depending on your qualifications and monthly revenue.
 The working capital loan is paid back as a percentage of your monthly PayPal sales.
-In this sense, the working capital loan resembles a merchant cash advance – you get an advance as a percentage of your monthly income, and then a percentage of your monthly PayPal sales are removed until the loan is paid back.
+In this sense, the working capital loan resembles a merchant cash advance – you get an advance as a percentage of your monthly income, and then a percentage of your monthly PayPal sales are removed until the loan is repaid.

-It's important to keep in mind that PayPal can't lend to certain industries.
-These are some notable restricted industries, including attorneys, financial services, environmental or wildlife organizations, independent writers or performers, and religious organizations.
+PayPal can’t lend to certain industries, including attorneys, financial services, environmental or wildlife organizations, independent writers or performers, and religious organizations.
 You can view the full list here.
-Overall, PayPal provides a compelling loan option for small business owners who don't want to work with a bank to get a loan.
+Overall, though, PayPal provides a compelling option for small business owners who don’t want to work with a bank to get financing.

-For term loans, business can apply for $5,000 to $500,000 on terms ranging from 13 to 52 weeks.
-In the grand scheme of loan companies we reviewed, this is a short-term loan option.
+For term loans, business can apply for $5,000 to $500,000 with terms ranging from 13 to 52 weeks.
+Compared to other lenders we evaluated, this is a short-term loan option.
 PayPal advertises on its site that this type of loan provides fast cash with lower qualifications and requirements than big banks.
 PayPal syncs directly with your bank account and automatically deducts weekly payments until the loan term is complete.
 There are no additional fees with this loan, except for a $20 returned-item fee that is only assessed if a payment is returned.
-You can pay back the loan at any time, but you'll have to pay the full principal and interest at the time of the payment.
+You can pay back the loan at any time, but you’ll have to pay the full principal and interest at the time of the payment.

-Individual interest rates on these loans vary depending on a business's financial situation.
-PayPal doesn't advertise its rates publicly, but you can get a quick idea of what your business qualifies for by filling out and submitting an application.
-The application is not a commitment, and is a good way to inquire what your overall loan situation would be.
-While the rates are not available publicly, PayPal says its rates are fixed and will not fluctuate throughout the loan term.
+Individual interest rates on these loans vary depending on your business’s financial situation.
+PayPal doesn’t advertise its rates publicly, but you can get a quick idea of what your business qualifies for by filling out and submitting an application.
+The application is not a commitment and is a good way to inquire what your overall loan situation would be.
+While the rates are not available publicly, PayPal says its rates are fixed and do not fluctuate throughout the loan term.

-For the working capital loan, the hold-back rate, which is the percentage of your daily credit and debit card sales the lender keeps as a repayment, ranges from 10 to 30 percent, which is average in the industry.
-So, if you borrow $10,000 at a factor rate of 1.25 and your hold-back rate is 10 percent, you would pay 10 percent of your daily earnings to PayPal Working Capital, which goes toward your loan repayment.
-If you made $1,000 in sales one day and paid back 10 percent, that would be $100; however, if you only made $300 in sales the next day, your payment to the lender would be $30.
-Individual rates will depend on your business's financial situation, but companies have to pay a minimum of 5 or 10 percent every 90 days to keep the loan in good standing.
+For the working capital loan, the holdback rate, which is the percentage of your daily credit and debit card sales the lender keeps as a repayment, ranges from 10 to 30%, which is average in the industry.
+If you borrow $10,000 at a factor rate of 1.25, and your holdback rate is 10%, you would pay10 % of your daily earnings to PayPal Working Capital, which goes toward your loan repayment.
+If you made $1,000 in sales one day and paid back 10%, that would be $100; however, if you only made $300 in sales the next day, your payment to the lender would be $30.
+Your rates will vary, but companies must pay a minimum of 5 or 10% every 90 days to keep the loan in good standing.